 There's nothing universities love more than nurturing the entrepreneurial spirit in their own students, and if your business is a success, it's great PR for them too.

-Try searching online for any young business competitions or funds associated with your university, and make sure you contact the uni careers department – they'll be able to point you in the right direction.
+Try searching online for any young business competitions or funds associated with your university.
+You can also contact the uni careers department as they'll be able to point you in the right direction.

 Fund it yourself

 Easier said than done, right?
-But if you're really serious about getting your business up and running, you should be trying to put aside some cash to help fund it if you can.
+But if you're serious about getting your business up and running, you should be trying to put aside some cash to help fund it if you can.

 We'd recommend setting up a student savings account with the sole financial goal of backing your business idea.
 Deposit any spare cash that comes your way into this account and leave it to grow with interest.

 Funnily enough, there are some awesome online banking startups that can help you save more.
 Find out more with our guide to automatic savings apps.

 Ask for a bank loan

-We've pushed this one to the bottom as it's a lot harder to get accepted for a bank loan as a young person, making the above options a lot more realistic if you're still at uni.
+We've pushed this one to the bottom as it's a lot harder to get accepted for a bank loan as a young person, making the above options more realistic if you're still at uni.